cloudnative-pg/charts/README.md

 # CloudNativePG Helm Chart

 Helm chart to install the
-[CloudNativePG operator](https://cloudnative-pg.io),originally created and sponsored by [EDB](https://www.enterprisedb.com/) to manage PostgreSQL workloads on any supported Kubernetes cluster running in private, public, or hybrid cloud environments.
+[CloudNativePG operator](https://cloudnative-pg.io), originally created and sponsored by [EDB](https://www.enterprisedb.com/) to manage PostgreSQL workloads on any supported Kubernetes cluster running in private, public, or hybrid cloud environments.

+**NOTE**: supports only the latest point release of the CloudNativePG operator.

 ## Deployment using the latest release